Riyan-Mo/Fullstackopen/part2/courseinfo/README.md

-# Anecdotes
+# courseinfo

-Solution for exercise 1.12: anecdotes of fullstackopen.
+Solution for exercise 2.5: courseinfo of fullstackopen.